- 01 Overview

 TRIUMF’s Radiochemistry Annex (RCA) facility, and its 30-person Applied Technology Group (ATG), support the cyclotron-based production of lifesaving diagnostic and treatment medical isotopes for the treatment of about 35,000 people worldwide every week.

-The facility is the core of TRIUMF’s industrial partnership with Babcock Wilcox Technologies (BWX Technologies) which owns three on-site cyclotrons operated and maintained by the ATG and housed in the RCA.
+The facility is the core of TRIUMF’s industrial partnership with BWX Technologies, Inc. (BWXT) which owns three on-site cyclotrons operated and maintained by the ATG and housed in the RCA.
 The partnership makes Canada one of the world’s major suppliers of cyclotron-produced medical isotopes.

 Medical isotopes are imaging molecules and therapeutic drugs whose active component is a short-lived radioactive isotope.
 These are the core of nuclear medicine, the field of health care that uses radiation for therapy and medical imaging.